GhHiva/M2PI-mini-project/WhatWeHaveToKnow.md

 ---

-# 10. Final Intuition for Students
+# Final Intuition

-Bounding boxes are only a rough approximation of objects.

-Segmentation allows the model to move from:

-> “The object is somewhere here”
+**Bounding boxes are only a rough approximation of objects.
+Segmentation allows the model to move from `“The object is somewhere here”` to `“These exact pixels belong to the object”`.

-to:

-> “These exact pixels belong to the object.”

 This is one of the major steps toward more human-like visual understanding in modern AI systems.